Vansh28Kapoor/Vansh28Kapoor.github.io/_pages/Projects.md

 </p>

    <div style="margin-left: 20px;">
 Evaluated the performance of Costas Loop and Viterbi-Viterbi algorithms in discrete-time for phase and frequency offset removal in incoming signals.
-Implemented equalization filter design to negate the effect of ISI (Intersymbol Interference) on the digitally transmitted message suffering multipath reflection with the help of GNU Radio.
+Implemented equalization filter design to negate the effect of ISI (Intersymbol Interference) on the digitally transmitted message suffering multipath reflection with the help of GNU Radio. <a href="/projects/Communication-Systems">Read More</a>
   </div>

 #### 7. **Six-Stage Pipelined Microprocessor**